-where S - the total cost of loan;
+where S - the total cost of credit;

-Lim - the amount of loan;
+Lim - the amount of credit;

-R - total interest rate (basic rate on loan, commissions, insurance premiums, legal fees and any other services);
+R - total interest rate (basic rate on credit, commissions, insurance premiums, legal fees and any other services);

-Tcp - medium term of loan.
+Tcp - medium term of credit.

-The main element of the cost of loan is the interest rate.
+The main element of the cost of credit is the interest rate.
 Interest rates in the world market are formed on the basis of interest rates of leading creditor countries (USA, Japan, Germany, and others).